victormf2/gosyringe/README.md

 // This is the Type Definitions syntax.
 // For Go, IOneService and IAnotherService are two distinct types.
-// So when we call Resolve[IOneService](c) we get a different instance
+// So when you call Resolve[IOneService](c) you get a different instance
 // from Resolve[IAnotherService](c)
 type IOneService IService
 type IAnotherService IService